Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Understand potential health issues that may affect family dog breeds.
 While most medium-sized dogs are generally healthy and have a longer lifespan than larger breeds, they can still be prone to specific health conditions.

-One common health issue among medium-sized dogs is hip dysplasia, a genetic condition affecting the hip joints that can cause pain and discomfort when moving.
+One common health issue among medium-sized dogs is hip dysplasia, a genetic condition that affects the hip joints and can cause pain and discomfort when moving.

 Breeds such as Labrador Retrievers, Golden Retrievers, and German Shepherds are more likely to develop this condition.